NXT TakeOver: Portland

-NXT TakeOver: Portland was the 28th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on February 16, 2020, at the Moda Center in Portland, Oregon.
-It was also the first NXT TakeOver to be held on a Sunday.
+NXT TakeOver: Portland was a 2020 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's NXT brand division.
+It was the 28th NXT TakeOver event and took place on Sunday, February 16, 2020, at the Moda Center in Portland, Oregon.
+The event aired exclusively on the WWE Network and was the first TakeOver to be held on a Sunday.